cloudposse/docs/content/glossary/sidekick-containers.md

 - pods
 - kubernetes jobs
 ---
+A container that performs other duties that are related to our main application but shouldn't be directly built into that application.

 Examples of common sidekick containers are for service discovery or loading fixtures into a development database.